Healthy Homes Assessment Mangateretere

 Insulation Mangateretere

-Ceiling and underfloor insulation is a requirement in all rental homes since 1 July 2019.
-All landlords and property managers must make sure that the insulation is in line with standards that are in line with the latest quality.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space might need to be added or replaced.
+Ceiling and underfloor insulation is mandatory for all rent houses from 1 July 2019.
+Property managers and landlords must make sure the insulation meets this new standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might need to be added or replaced.

-A properly insulated home will help to control condensation and lower the chance of dampness and mould, and it will make an easier task for the house to keep heat.
+A well-insulated house will help to control condensation, and decrease the risk of mould and damp, and it will make more easy to allow the house to keep the heat.

-The "R" signifies thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The higher the R-value, the more efficient the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3